AlexJF12/kanagawa-site/index.md

 Not at this moment, but feel free to reach out and I can see what's possible.

+## What side of the politcal divide do you work with?

+The Great Blue Wave logo should tip you off, but I work with candidates who align with progressive values.
+Saying that, I understand that many local races are technically non-partisan.
+In addition, I recognise that many local races are decided in the primary.
+If you want to win, somethimes you need to register with a party in name only.
+Feel free to reach out.

 ## Can I see a sample report?

 Yep!
 I've created a sample based on Florida's 22nd State House District.
 The PDF file is based on real voter and donor data, but only on a sample of 1000 voters.
 In addition, I've modified the CSV files of the voter file and donor file with fake names and other information, but the columns are the same.